bear-rsg/4m-association/themes/elegant/documentation/content/Components/warnings-admonitions.md

 !!! hint "Use double quotes to change the title"

-    This admonition box contains a custom tile because I placed it in double quotes after the `hint`.title: (.*)
+    This admonition box contains a custom tile because I placed it in double quotes after the `hint`.
-date: 2021-03-31

-date: 2021-03-30

 There are times when you don't need a title in your boxes.
 This can be done by passing an empty string (`""`) after the admonition type.